Geet-George/JOANNE/README.md

 There are 3 individual processes used to classify sondes, which are combined later to make a final grouping:

-1. \textbf{ind_FLAG:} Ratio of individual parameter's count to the total count of records (time is used as proxy for measurement record.
+1. **ind_FLAG:** Ratio of individual parameter's count to the total count of records (time is used as proxy for measurement record.
 Multiple parameters can have values at a single record.)
     - There is one flag each for the following parameters:
     t : temperature (tdry)
     p : pressure (pres)